Jerry Mbakogu

-Jerry Uche Mbakogu (born 1 October 1992) is a Nigerian professional footballer who plays as a striker or winger for Serie D club Gela.
+Jerry Uche Mbakogu (born 1 October 1992) is a Nigerian professional footballer who plays as a striker or winger for Serie D club Sanremese.

 Club career

 Padova

 Mbakogu was born in Lagos, but moved to Italy at an early age to Scorzè Peseggia.
 In 2006, aged 14, he joined Padova's youth setup, and progressed through the ranks.
 In 2009, he was loaned to Palermo and assigned to the Primavera squad.

 On 28 August 2010, Mbakogu made his Serie B debut, starting in a 1–1 draw at Crotone.

 Juve Stabia (loan)

 Three days after making his debut, he was loaned to Serie B side Juve Stabia.
 Mbakogu spent three years on loan at Juve Stabia, including winning the Coppa Italia Lega Pro the 2010–11 season, scoring 13 goals in 71 games, before returning to Padova.

 Carpi (loan)

 On 2 September 2013, Mbakogu joined Carpi on loan.
 Mbakogu helped Carpi to their highest ever league finish, scoring seven times in 28 appearances, as the Biancorossi ended the season in 12th.